 Passports build on the existing product and identity infrastructure:

-Passports sit at the presentation layer: they take the product data, apply the template’s content governance, and render the result through the brand’s assigned theme into a public, consumer-facing experience.
+Passports sit at the presentation layer: they take the product data, apply the template’s content governance, merge any linked Market Pack content, and render the result through the brand’s assigned theme into a public, consumer-facing experience.

 The passport template determines which product data is included in the passport.
 Even if a product record contains extensive information, only the fields permitted by the active template appear in the rendered passport.
 This gives brands precise control over disclosure.
 See Content & Templates.